spotDL/spotify-downloader/docs/usage.md

   --format {mp3,flac,ogg,opus,m4a}
                         The format to download the song in.
   --save-file SAVE_FILE
                         The file to save/load the songs data from/to.
 It has to end with .spotdl.
 If combined with the download operation, it will save the songs data to the file.
 Required for save/preload/sync
   --preload             Preload the download url to speed up the download process.
-  --output OUTPUT       Specify the downloaded file name format, available variables: {title}, {artists}, {artist}, {album}, {album-artist}, {genre}, {disc-number}, {disc-count}, {duration}, {year},
+  --output OUTPUT       Specify the downloaded file name format, available variables: {title}, {artists}, {artist}, {album}, {album-artist}, {genre}, {disc-number}, {disc-count}, {duration}, {year}, {original-date}, {track-
-                        {original-date}, {track-number}, {tracks-count}, {isrc}, {track-id}, {publisher}, {list-length}, {list-position}, {list-name}, {output-ext}
+                        number}, {tracks-count}, {isrc}, {track-id}, {publisher}, {list-length}, {list-position}, {list-name}, {output-ext}
   --m3u [M3U]           Name of the m3u file to save the songs to.
-Defaults to {list[0]}.m3u If you want to generate a m3u for each list in the query use {list}, If you want to generate a m3u file
+Defaults to {list[0]}.m3u If you want to generate a m3u for each list in the query use {list}, If you want to generate a m3u file based on the first list in
-                        based on the first list in the query use {list[0]}, (0 is the first list in the query, 1 is the second, etc. songs don't count towards the list number)
+                        the query use {list[0]}, (0 is the first list in the query, 1 is the second, etc. songs don't count towards the list number)
   --overwrite {metadata,skip,force}
                         How to handle existing/duplicate files.
-(When combined with --scan-for-songs force will remove all duplicates, and metadata will only apply metadata to the latest song and will remove the rest. ) --restrict            Restrict filenames to ASCII only --print-errors        Print errors (wrong songs, failed downloads etc) on exit, useful for long playlist --sponsor-block       Use the sponsor block to download songs from yt/ytm.
+(When combined with --scan-for-songs force will remove all duplicates, and metadata will only apply metadata to the latest song and will remove the rest. )
+  --restrict            Restrict filenames to ASCII only --print-errors        Print errors (wrong songs, failed downloads etc) on exit, useful for long playlist --sponsor-block       Use the sponsor block to download songs from yt/ytm.
   --archive ARCHIVE     Specify the file name for an archive of already downloaded songs --playlist-numbering  Sets each track in a playlist to have the playlist's name as its album, and album art as the playlist's icon
   --scan-for-songs      Scan the output directory for existing files.
 This option should be combined with the --overwrite option to control how existing files are handled.
-(Output directory is the
+(Output directory is the last directory that is not
-                        last directory that is not a template variable in the output template) --fetch-albums        Fetch all albums from songs in query --id3-separator ID3_SEPARATOR
+                        a template variable in the output template) --fetch-albums        Fetch all albums from songs in query --id3-separator ID3_SEPARATOR
                         Change the separator used in the id3 tags.
 Only supported for mp3 files.
-  --ytm-data            Use ytm data instead of spotify data when downloading using ytm link
+  --ytm-data            Use ytm data instead of spotify data when downloading using ytm link --cookie-file COOKIE_FILE
+                        Path to cookies file.

 Web options:
   --host HOST           The host to use for the web server.